rstacruz/til-2020/posts/2019/babel-typescript.md

 <!-- {.-literate-style} -->

-Just run `tsc` to check types.
+Run `tsc` to check types.
 This should print a few errors if you have any.

 ```sh
 yarn run tsc